SESARLab/mfh-dl-performace-testing/thesis.md

 While Apache Druid execution for Query 4 is sensibly slower than time queries, with an average response time of 2 seconds circa, Apache Hive is enormously slower, requesting 8,69 minutes to query the data.
 Two factors essentially cause this:

-1. The query doesn't use any partitions, forcing Hive to do a full table scan to select and group the requested values
+1. The query does not use any partitions, forcing Hive to do a full table scan to select and group the requested values.
-2. The query uses 61 Mapper and 62 reducers for its execution, so it requires a discrete amount of I/O synchronization between the Mappers and Reducers, resulting in different disk writing operations that are notoriously slow
+2. The query uses 61 Mapper and 62 reducers for its execution, so it requires a discrete amount of I/O synchronization between the Mappers and Reducers, resulting in different disk writing operations that are notoriously slow.

-On the other side, Apache Druid uses a complex in memory algorithm to aggregate data from the segments, streaming the results back directly from the Broker to the client, resulting in high-speed query execution.
+On the other side, Apache Druid uses a complex in-memory algorithm to aggregate data from the segments, streaming the results back directly from the Broker to the client, resulting in high-speed query execution.

 <div style="page-break-after: always; visibility: hidden;"></div>